ISUgenomics/bioinformatics-workbook/README.md

 ## Collaborative etiquette

 This project is an Open Source and encourages everyone to be fearless in their contributions.
 However, we have some ground rules to make this a happy, collaborative place for everyone.
 Our contribution guidelines are listed [here](https://github.com/ISUgenomics/bioinformatics-workbook/blob/master/contributing.md).
-Please pay attention to the [Code of Conduct](https://github.com/ISUgenomics/bioinformatics-workbook/blob/master/contributing.md#code-of-conduct).
-Don't hesitate to reach out for us if you need help (email GIFhelp@iastate.edu; twitter isugif).
+Please pay attention to the [Code of Conduct](https://github.com/ISUgenomics/bioinformatics-workbook/blob/master/CODE_OF_CONDUCT.md).
+Don't hesitate to reach out for us if you need help at gifhelp@iastate.edu or tweet @isugif).

 Happy writing!